prabodar/reverie/_posts/2023-01-27-research-scientist.md

 layout: post
 title: Free courses to become a Research Scientist
 categories:
 excerpt: Become a Research Scientist by spending $0.
-Here are 19 FREE courses that can your research skills today:
+Here are 19 FREE courses that can your research skills today
 ---